pie-framework/pie-ui/packages/graphing/README.md

 # graphing

-This interaction asks a student to draw a line that meets specific criteria.
-The student will draw the line by clicking on two points on the graph.
+This interaction asks a student to draw graph elements that meets specific criteria.
+The student will draw the elements by clicking on two points (or more) on the graph.